 Loully Saney, President:

-Loully Saney is Policy & Strategic Communications Advisor for the Day One Project, a nonprofit project launched through the Federation of American Scientists to develop 100 ideas in science and technology policy to implement in the next administration.
-She previously served as Deputy Press Secretary for Senator Tim Kaine.
+Loully Saney is Chief of Staff for the Day One Project, a start-up think tank based out of the Federation of American Scientists — backed by Schmidt Futures, the Ford Foundation, Craig Newmark Philanthropies, and other philanthropic organizations — working to develop and implement actionable ideas in science and technology policy.
+She previously served as Deputy Press Secretary for U.S. Senator Tim Kaine.
 As a congressional staffer, she participated in fellowships with the Wilson Center and Hoover Institution at Stanford University focused on foreign and economic policy.
 She is a 2015 alumnus of the Council of American Ambassadors Annenberg Fellowship.
 During her fellowship, she interned at the Department of State's Office of Iranian Affairs, where she was awarded a Certificate of Appreciation for her contributions toward U.S. government efforts to reach a comprehensive nuclear deal with Iran.
 While still in college, Loully interned at the White House Office of Science and Technology Policy and the National Economic Council.
-Loully graduated from Princeton University with a degree in Politics and certificates in Near Eastern Studies and History and the Practice of Diplomacy.
-She spent a year abroad at Oxford University where she studied Philosophy, Politics, and Economics.
+From 2014-2015, Loully spent a year abroad at Oxford University where she studied Philosophy, Politics, and Economics.
+Loully graduated from Princeton University with a B.A. in Politics and certificates in Near Eastern Studies and History and the Practice of Diplomacy.